-Pistachio-Mint Crusted Aussie Rack of Lamb is a wildly delicious blend of flavors that will totally wow your guests!
-A gorgeous dish for any spring occasion, it would be the star at Easter!
+Pistachio-Mint Crusted Rack of Lamb is a wildly delicious blend of flavors that will totally wow your guests!
+Using Aussie lamb, this is a gorgeous dish for any spring occasion, it would be the star at Easter!

 It seems mint and lamb have always been served together.
 We usually see mint jelly with lamb, and that’s how my mom always served it. 🙂

 In this recipe, I’ve made a pesto with fresh mint, pistachios, Parmesan and olive oil.
 It forms a lovely crust and eliminates any need for a sauce.

 There’s not a solid answer for this — but, this theory makes the most sense to me . . .

 In medieval times, when local and seasonal eating was the norm, whatever herbs, fruits or vegetables happened to be ripe on the farm when certain meats were available, is what would be eaten together.

 It just so happened that mint was available when lamb was being served, and our taste buds became accustomed to these flavors together.

 First, a rack of lamb is a section of ribs, usually eight chops, in one piece.

 A Frenched rack of lamb is one that’s had the meat, fat and membranes that connect the individual rib bones, removed.
 This gives it a clean look for an elegant presentation.

 It’s easy to learn to do this at home, but you can also find packaged Aussie lamb racks in stores that have already been Frenched.